jemmy512/book-notes/C++/C++Primer.md

 ## Template Argument Deduction
 ### Conversion and Template Type Parameter
-A very limited number of conversions are supplied :
+A very limited number of conversions are supplied:
 * const conversion: A parameter that is a reference or pointer to const can be passed a reference or pointer to non-const object.
 * Array- or function-to-pointer conversion.